arantespp/arantespp.com/posts/articles/great-good-okay-and-bad-product-managers.md

 - **Okay**: Okay PMs do basic research about the domain in their product operates.
 - **Good**: _"Good PMs extensively research the domain in which their product operates."_
 - **Great**: _"Great PMs become the worldwide experts in that domain.
 When new to a domain, great PMs bootstrap this process by seeking the counsel of existing worldwide experts."_

+### 4/ User Research

+How do PMs use market research to develop their products?

+- **Bad**: Bad PMs don't do market research at all.
+- **Okay**: Okay PMs do acceptable user research and use it to focus more on shipping new features than fixing UI issues.
+- **Good**: _"Good PMs are proactive about doing user research to identify & fix UI issues in their product."_
+- **Great**: _"Great PMs have a broader view of the value of user research.
+Great PMs are diligent about using a variety of user research methods to inform what product to build in the first place."_

+### 5/